Gil Gallegos, Ph.D., Department Chair

 MATH 5190.
 Modern Methods of Cryptography (3); Fa, Sp

 This course is a study of modern methods of cryptography and their applications.
 Topics include the Data Encryption Standard, the RSA public-key cryptosystem, digital signatures, and quantum cryptography.
 Prerequisite: MATH 5150 with a grade of C or better.
 Previous NMHU MATH 519.

 MATH 5250.
 Introduction to Real Analysis (3); Fa, Sp

 This course gives students a solid background in theoretical graduate analysis, stressing the theory and deeper understanding of calculus.
 Students are introduced to proofs that motivate them toward clear thought and understanding of limits, continuity, differentiation, and series.
 This provides a rigorous training in mathematical thinking.
-Prerequisites: MATH 3010, MATH 3200, and MATH 2530 with a minimum grade of C. Previous NMHU MATH 525.
+Previous NMHU MATH 525.

 MATH 5260.
 Intro to Complex Variable (3); Fa, Sp